 Though suicide is a last resort option, there are times when people feel like it is the best choice they can make.
 One of the main goals of anyone trying to commit suicide is to figure out how to do it enduring the minimum amount of pain possible.
-Often this is because someone who has made the decision to kill themselves is suffering from a great deal of physical pain, emotional pain, or both.
-If you have a loved one searching online for “painless suicide methods”, or you are having these thoughts yourself, then this is the article for you.
+Often this is because someone who has made the decision to kill themselves is dealing with a great deal of physical pain, emotional pain, or both, so it makes sense that they would opt for easy suicide methods, ones that wouldn’t cause any unnecessary suffering.
+If you have a loved one searching online for “painless suicide methods.” or you are having these thoughts yourself, then this is the article for you.

 |SEE ALSO: Suicide Notes|